n0xa/m5stick-nemo/README.md

 * WiFi NEMO Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
 * WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby and get information about them
 * User-adjustable 24 Hour digital clock backed by the M5 Stick RTC so it holds relatively stable time even in deep sleep and low battery mode
-* EEPROM-backed Settings for rotation, brightness and, automatic dimming
+* EEPROM-backed Settings for rotation, brightness, automatic dimming and NEMO Portal SSID
 * Battery level and credits in settings menu

 ## User Interface